mbps54/python_kubernetes_webportal/README.md

 ## Web App for automatic documents generation (docx and pdf)
+### Description
+Python web application allows users to fill in a form ang got a ready document in .docx and .pdf formats, based in input parameters.

 ### This git direcory contains:
 1. Python and html codes
 2. Dockerfile to make a Docker container